WOOLSEY FIRE RECOVERY INFORMATION

 If you were impacted by the Hill or Woolsey fires and have ongoing recovery needs, you may be able to be assisted by a Disaster Case Manager.
 The LA County Long Term Disaster Recovery Group (LTDRG) is a coalition of community organizations and local government offices dedicated to supporting the long term recovery needs of people impacted by disaster.
 To request disaster case management assistance from the members of this group, please fill out the form below and you will be contacted.

 At this time we can't provide a timeline for their follow up contact with you, but they will reach out as quickly as capacity allows.
-In the meantime you can always call 2-1-1 (24/7) for referrals to resources that address your immediate needs.
+In the meantime you can always call 2-1-1 (24/7) for referrals to resources that address your immediate needs (not disaster case management).
 Please note that for data security purposes, 211 LA call operators will not have access to view your form submittal or status, as the information is sent directly to the disaster case management agencies.

 FEMA and Small Business Administration (SBA) Loan Applications